SPRING 2017 ADMISSION

 *Students applying as Engineering or Computer Science majors do not have to complete Critical Thinking prior to admission.

 - Check application deadlines and program status (open, closed or exceptions) in the Admissions Calendar.
-Apply for Spring 2016 between August 1-31, 2015.
+You can only apply during the initial filing period.

 After you have applied to CSUN, make the rest of your admissions process go smoothly with these steps: